About Bay Area Older Adults

 Shilpa Bhat M.S., M.B.A., Secretary and Member of the Board

 Shilpa advises Bay Area Older Adults on program management.
-Shilpa Bhat is a medical device industry professional with 15+ years of proven success in program management, driving revenues and performance in medical device product development and commercialization.
-She currently works for Covidien in San Jose, an $11 billion company that creates advances in medical devices and pharmaceutical products to improve lives.
-At Covidien, she has functional responsibility for the Program Management Office and new product development programs with budgets in excess of $50M resulting in revenues in excess of $3B for three different business units.
-Prior to this, she has held program management positions in Affymetrix and Philips Medical Systems.
+Shilpa Bhat is a medical device leader with more than 15 years of proven success in program management, driving revenues and performance in medical device product development and commercialization.
+She currently works for Stryker in San Jose, a $10 billion company that creates advances in medical devices to improve patient outcomes.
+At Stryker, she has functional responsibility for the Program Management Office and new product development programs in its $1B Endoscopy Division in San Jose, CA. Prior to this, she formed the Program Management Office at Covidien for its $3.3B business, and she has held program management positions in Affymetrix and Philips Medical Systems.

 Shilpa holds an M.S. in biomedical engineering and M.B.A. from Louisiana Tech University.